Radu Gyr

-Radu Gyr ([ˈradu ˈd͡ʒir]; pen name of Radu Ștefan Demetrescu [ˈradu ʃteˈfan demeˈtresku]; March 2, 1905, Câmpulung-Muscel – 29 April 1975, Bucharest) was a Romanian poet, essayist, playwright and journalist.
+Radu Gyr ([ˈradu ˈd͡ʒir]; pen name of Radu Ștefan Demetrescu [ˈradu ʃteˈfan demeˈtresku]; March 2, 1905 – 29 April 1975) was a Romanian poet, essayist, playwright, journalist, and fascist activist.

 Biography

 Early life

-Gyr was the son of actor Ștefan "Coco" Dumitrescu.
+Born in Câmpulung-Muscel, Gyr was the son of actor Ștefan "Coco" Dumitrescu.
 When he was 3, his family moved to Craiova, where he did his secondary studies at the Carol I High School.
 Starting in 1924, he studied at the Faculty of Letters and Philosophy of the University of Bucharest, where he received his Ph.D. in Literature and became a Senior Lecturer.
-He made his literary debut in 1924 with the well-received volume Liniști de schituri ("Silence of the sketes").
+He made his literary debut in 1924 with the well-received volume Liniști de schituri ("Silence of the sketes"), and continued with Cerbul de lumină (1928), Cununi uscate (1938), Poeme de război (1942), and Balade (1943).
 In 1927 he married Flora, with whom he had a daughter, Simona Luminița.

 Iron Guard membership

 In the 1930s he published in right-wing, nationalist literary magazines such as Gândirea, Gând Românesc, Sfarmă-Piatră, Decembrie, Vremea, Revista Mea, and Revista Dobrogeană, and in the newspapers Cuvântul, Buna Vestire, and Cuvântul Studențesc.
 He joined the Iron Guard fascist movement, becoming in time its commander in the Oltenia region.
 When the Iron Guard was repressed by the regime of King Carol II, Gyr was arrested and imprisoned at Tismana.

 After the National Legionary Government came to power in September 1940, he was appointed General Manager of the Romanian Theatres.
 Under his administration, the Barașeum Jewish Theater (later State Jewish Theater) was founded.
 The creation of the Jewish Theatre was accompanied by an interdiction against Jewish actors playing anywhere else in Romania, part of a joint effort to purge Jewish people from "Romanian" (non-Jewish) theatres across the country.